 4. Devereux Spratt

-Deveruex Spratt belonged to the landed gentry.
-In Ireland he owned the estates of Torbey and Ballyberg, near Mitchelstown; and estates in Wexford and Cork.
+Devereux Spratt belonged to the landed gentry.
+In Ireland, he owned the estates of Torbey and Ballyberg, near Mitchelstown; and estates in Wexford and Cork.
 The Bishop of Rochester was his relative.
 None of this, though, was going to protect him from some grim years.

 In the hands of pirates

-The enslaved aristocrat was sold to a private citizen in Algeria that allowed him unusual freedom.
-When the reverend saw the misery of the other Christian slaves, he rediscovered his purpose and preached to them.
+The enslaved aristocrat was sold to a private citizen in Algeria who allowed him unusual freedom.
+When the reverend saw the misery of the other Christian slaves, he rediscovered his purpose and began preaching to them.
 But then his master sold him, which again dampened his spirits.

 5. Vasilii Polozov

-Now, most of the captives were usually unfortunate farmers, but with those numbers they were bound to trap a noble or two along the way.
-As they trapped Vasilii.
-(A hundred years earlier Tsar Ivan IV had fully acknowledged in a speech that the Tartars held many of his aristocrats, both males and females, captive.
+Now, most of the captives were usually unfortunate farmers, but with those numbers, they were bound to trap a noble or two along the way.
+Like they trapped Vasilii.
+(A hundred years earlier, Russian Tsar Ivan IV had fully acknowledged in a speech that the Tartars held many of his aristocrats, both males and females, captive.
 Many European countries had a sum set aside to ransom their high-ranking citizens enslaved in Africa and Asia.
-In that particular speech Ivan was trying to convince the Church that they should foot the bill for the ransoms, instead of the State.)
+In that particular speech, Ivan was trying to convince the Church that they should foot the bill for the ransoms, instead of the State.)